 BIOGRAPHY

-In a culture that often privileges explanation, movement, and resolution, this work offers a counterpoint: a place where experience is not hurried or reframed, and where pain does not have to become meaningful in order to be met.
+In a culture that often privileges meaning and effort, this work offers a counterpoint: a place where experience is not hurried or reframed, and where pain does not have to become meaningful in order to be met.
 Many people arrive having learned—implicitly or explicitly—that certain feelings are too much, too disruptive, or too inconvenient to be held by others.
-Her work is shaped by a capacity to remain present with experiences others may rush, avoid, or soften.
+Her work is shaped by a capacity to remain present with experiences others may rush or avoid.

-Many clients come to this work after reaching the limits of insight-based or problem-solving approaches.
-Her work is often sought by experienced healthcare providers, caregivers, and individuals in positions of responsibility—people accustomed to holding steadiness for others, with few places to have their own experience fully met.
+Many individuals come to this work after reaching the limits of insight-based or problem-solving approaches.
+Her work resonates with those who quietly carry complexity, hold responsibility within families, institutions, or communities, and have few places where their own experience can be fully met.

 This work requires a particular kind of readiness.
-It tends to resonate with those willing to slow their pace, tolerate not-knowing, and remain with experience as it unfolds.
+It speaks to those willing to slow their pace, tolerate not-knowing, and remain with experience as it unfolds.

 Gunjan began her professional practice in 2014, working with individuals navigating serious illness, post-surgical recovery, and end-of-life transitions, informed by her training in subtle-body modalities.
 These experiences shaped her respect for fragility, grief, and the limits of will-based approaches, and grounded her commitment to humility, patience, and thoughtful accompaniment.

-Her practice is informed by a three-year training in Somatic Experiencing™, with additional study in developmental trauma and collective trauma.
-She also assists in Somatic Experiencing™ trainings, supporting students as they refine their skills with attention to regulation, pacing, and ethical presence.
+Her practice is informed by a three-year training in Somatic Experiencing®, with additional study in developmental trauma and collective trauma.
+She also assists in Somatic Experiencing® trainings, supporting students as they refine their skills with attention to nervous system regulation, pacing, and ethical presence.